visgence/timeclock/README.md

 Timeclock
 =========

-A simple web application for tracking employee time
+A simple web application for tracking employee time.

 Update 8/5/2014
 ---------------